 - Cover the bowl with plastic wrap or a damp paper towel.

-Cons: it’s very easy to overcook your mussels with this method and they can end up very rubbery.
+Results: This method was quick and convenient, but it’s very easy to overcook your mussels with this method and they can end up chewy.

 How to store cooked mussels

 Cool your mussels to room temperature and de-shell them.
 Place the mussel meat in an airtight container, covered with a layer of broth.
 Seal the container and place it in the fridge for 2 to 3 days.
-For a longer shelf-life, freeze the mussels following these same steps.
+You can also freeze the mussels following these same steps.

 To thaw frozen mussels, remove them from the freezer and place them in the fridge to defrost.
 Once thawed, try not to leave them in liquid for too long or they’ll get soggy.